 The first week is the Monday through Sunday that includes the start date of the course.
 When or whether the course has met, or administrative offices are open in a given week, does not affect the refund schedule.
-Course dates are available in Self Service Banner by going to: Student > Registration > Student Detail Schedule.
+Course dates are available in Banner.

 Students do not need to wait for administrative office hours to submit registration change requests.
-Students are encouraged to complete registration changes in Self Service Banner when possible.
+Students are encouraged to complete registration changes in Banner when possible.
 Written requests submitted to the student's Student Success Advisor via email from the student's Bethel email address will be processed using the email time-stamp as the request date.